If your organization is interested in obtaining test certificates, please read the information below.

 EXAMPLE using a Military Affiliation

-Step 5 - Contact the JITC Test Officers when you've submitted any server certificate requests and provide the certificate request numbers.
+Step 5 - Contact your Test RA or the JITC Test Officers when you've submitted any server certificate requests and provide the certificate request numbers.

 LRA certificates must be requested from the JITC Test Officers.LRA CERTIFICATES